Ziad-Aboshiesha/HackerRank-SQL-Solutions/README.md

-# HackerRank-SQL-Solutions

-Got it!
-To preserve the formatting (like tables, code blocks, and headings) when you copy and paste the README into GitHub, you need to use Markdown syntax.
-Below is the same content written in proper Markdown format.
-You can copy and paste this directly into your README.md file on GitHub, and it will render beautifully.

-markdown
-Copy
 # HackerRank SQL Solutions

 Welcome to my HackerRank SQL Solutions repository!
 This repository contains my solutions to **58 SQL problems** from HackerRank.
 Each problem is solved using SQL queries, and the solutions are organized for easy reference.